 Meghan was an ordinary girl of the sweet age of nineteen.
 She was not strikingly pretty; however, she managed to get by with her short, messy black curls and thick-rimmed glasses.
 She was one inch shorter than five feet, but she didn't mind being "vertically inept."
 Her philosophy was that it wasn't a hardship, but rather a challenge.

 Her two best friends were Andrea and Stefanie.
-The threesome always sat together during lunch at their local high school.
+The threesome always sat together for lunch in the courtyard at their local college.
 One fine noon-meal, the topic of conversation was the varying degrees of "hottness" that the male roles of Lord of the Rings had.
 Actually, this was a frequent discussion.

 "Legolas," Andrea announced firmly.
 "Legolas, Legolas, Legolas.
 He's definitely the hottest one."